wonas2dosgwr3/measurevaluenotmoney/README.md

 for what they do, issuing ID-less dollars.
 Only PERSONAL RESPONSIBILITY (VALUE!!!) circulates gold dollars, not photo IDs.
 Measure personal responsibility (VALUE!!!, HOUSE SAFETY!!!), not money.***

 # ***THE HOMELESS (WITHOUT NATURAL LAW) DOLLAR.
 Part 7.
 LAWS AND THE JUDICIAL BRANCH OF GOVERNMENT WITHOUT A HOME***

 ***The judicial branch of government stands for NATURAL LAW (law with a home; personal responsibility, private property), as opposed to man-made law, which may, as with money measuring laws, be HOMELESS, DEFY PERSONAL RESPONSIBILITY AND PRIVATE PROPERTY.
 But the judicial branch STANDS FOR NOTHING when it STANDS SILENT, as with the money measuring laws.***

 # ***THE HOMELESS DOLLAR.
 Part 8.
 Not what children are taught.
 Forced circulation of play money.***

 ***Children are taught that MONEY'S VALUE COMES FROM EARNING IT.
 Earning it changes ITS HOME!!! -  money circulates from HOME TO HOME!!!
-But without homes, there can be no circulation, nothing but oppression, FORCED CIRCULATION VIA THE TIMELESS INSTRUMENTS OF OPPRESSION, MOUNTAINS OF DEBT AND TAXES AND REGULATIONS AND BAD GOVERNMENT, WARS AND MISERY.***
+But without homes, there can be no circulation, nothing but oppression, FORCED CIRCULATION VIA THE TIMELESS INSTRUMENTS OF OPPRESSION, MOUNTAINS OF SENT AND TAXES AND REGULATIONS AND BAD GOVERNMENT, WARS AND MISERY.***

 > ***"atraen el oro y la plata de las provincias más distantes." ("attract gold and silver from the most distant provinces.")***

   > "una ciudad [Cuzco] que se pudiera contar por la mayor del reino sin disputa alguna, por su situación, terreno y producciones, y rodeada de las provincias más fértiles y más abundantes de frutos y colonos útiles, que son los indios que trabajan en el cultivo de las tierras y obras mecánicas y que atraen el oro y la plata de las provincias más distantes. *- <ins>El Lazarillo De Ciegos Caminantes</ins>, Alonzo Carrio de la Vandera, 1773, Capitulo XVII*

+# ***THE HOMELESS DOLLAR.
+Part 9.
+Cultivating UNCERTAINTY, THE ENTIRE LIFE SUPPORT SYSTEM of measuring MONEY'S VALUE AS ZERO, THE STARTING POINT OF THE MONEY MEASURERS.
+Monetary policy (CULTIVATING UNCERTAINTY) vs. CERTAINTY (WHAT CHILDREN ARE TAUGHT).
+Human needs (real investment) replaced by CURRENCY SPECULATION (DISTORTED PRICES).
+Vastly outnumbered by MONEY EARNERS (MEASURING MONEY'S VALUE ABOVE ZERO).
+Thin ice at the breaking point.***

+***If all the people distracted with earning their dollars realized those dollars originate unearned, it would be the end of the money measurers, the certainty of what children are taught would prevail, human needs (real investment) would no longer be ignored.***